Deadly snowstorm causes commuter chaos from South to Northeast

 Breaking News Emails

-The first snowstorm of the season to hit the New York City area brought several inches of snow, slowing Thursday's evening commute to a crawl, after contributing to at least seven deaths as it swept across the country.
+Communities from Midwest to East Coast were hit by the first snowstorm of the season Thursday, causing flight delays, slowing down commuters and contributing to at least seven deaths.
+Forecasters say winter conditions should end for most areas by Friday.

-From St. Louis to the South and into the Northeast, snow, freezing rain, and in some parts, sleet, made driving tricky and closed schools Thursday.
+From St. Louis to the South and into the Northeast, snow, freezing rain, and in some parts, sleet, made driving tricky and closed schools.

 Forecasters said the snow should turn to mostly sleet and rain before changing to rain overnight.